Susan Stitely, President

 Kimberly Jessup, Advisor to the President

-Kimberly Jessup is Advisor to the President of AVIC when she is not serving.
+Kimberly Jessup is Advisor to the President of AVIC when she is not serving as a representative in the Vermont legislature.
 She is well-versed in the dynamics of education coalitions from her work as Director of Public Policy Affairs at the Academy for Educational Development (AED), where she led Washington-based advocacy and outreach efforts.
 While at AED, she also staffed the International Educational and Training Coalition and chaired InterAction’s Advocacy Committee.

 Jessup comes to AVIC from the Institute for Sustainable Communities (ISC) where she served as the DC Program Officer and co-managed the start-up of ISC’s New England Futures Program.
 Prior to ISC, she researched and reported for the Vermont Public Radio newsroom.